For questions regarding articulation agreements, contact the Academic Affairs Office at 574-372-5100 x6134.

 North Carolina - Grace College is unable to accept residents of North Carolina into any of its online programs requiring an internship or practicum

 Texas - Grace College is not required by the Texas Workforce Commission to be regulated in Texas under Chapter 132 of the Texas Education Code.
-As an independent institution, Grace College is not required to have approval by the Indiana Commission for Higher Education to operate in the State of Indiana.
-The college’s regional and specialized accrediting agencies as well as agencies regulating its distance education programs are listed here.
-Interested parties may contact these accrediting agencies directly.
+The State of Indiana has authorized Grace College and Seminary by name to operate educational programs beyond secondary education.
 The complaint process for online students is available here.